 Officers may transport individuals in the patrol vehicle and shall secure them in accordance with the Handcuffing and Restraints Policy.
-Should the detainee require transport in a medical transport vehicle and the safety of any person, including the detainee, requires the presence of an officer during the transport, Watch Commander approval is required before transport commences.

 411.6 TRANSFER TO APPROPRIATE FACILITY

 Upon arrival at the facility, the officer will escort the individual into a treatment area designated by a facility staff member.
 If the individual is not seeking treatment voluntarily, the officer should provide the staff member with the original written application for a mental health hold and remain present to provide clarification of the grounds for detention, upon request.